Prompt Periodicity in the GRB 211211A Precursor: Black-hole or magnetar engine?: Discussion

 where $\eta_d$ is the dipole radiative efficiency, $\theta$ is the half opening angle of the emission cone or jet, and $\nu_s$ is the magnetar spin frequency.

 For a QPO that has its origin in the Alfv\'en wave frequency, the spin frequency is related to the Alfv\'en frequency via a harmonic number, such that $\nu_A = H \nu_s$.
 The dipole luminosity will reduce for higher harmonics, given a fixed efficiency and magnetic moment.
-The observed precursor luminosity is $L = 2.53^{+0.06}_{-0.47}\times10^{49}$\,erg s$^{-1}$ and the beaming corrected luminosity is $L_j = 4.11\times10^{46}$\,erg s$^{-1}$, where we use the jet half opening angle from afterglow modelling in \citet{rastinejad2022}.
+The observed precursor luminosity is $L = 2.53^{+0.06}_{-0.47}\times10^{49}$\,erg s$^{-1}$ and the beaming corrected luminosity is $L_j = 4.11\times10^{46}$\,erg s$^{-1}$, where we use the jet half opening angle from afterglow modelling in \citet{rastinejad2022} (note that the precursor may have a different opening angle to the jet responsible for the afterglow).
 The dipole luminosity (eq.\,\ref{eq.dipole}), beamed into a jet half opening angle of $\theta_j = 3\fdg27 = 0.057$\,rad, is $4.2\times10^{46}$\,erg s$^{-1}$, where we assume an efficiency of $\eta_d\sim0.02$, and is consistent with the precursor beaming corrected power.
 However, as dipole radiation requires a rigidly rotating neutron star, and occurs on the order of $\mathcal{O}(10{\rm s})$, dipole luminosity is inconsistent with the precursor timescale.

 In the magnetar origin precursor scenario, if the lifetime is $\gtrsim 10$\,s (i.e., a stable and long lived magnetar), then dipole radiation should be seen in the kilonova -- the bolometric luminosity will be higher and the light curve peak timescale marginally earlier than the case without a magnetar engine \citep[see e.g.,][]{sarin2022, ai2025}.
 The dipole radiation from a magnetar is an additional term that adds to the internal energy of the merger ejecta \citep[see eq.\,9 in][]{sarin2022} and increases the total luminosity of the kilonova.
 The addition of dipole radiation from a $\sim$few ms spin magnetar increases the kilonova luminosity by a factor $\sim{(10 - 1000)}$, where the spin frequency is related to the dipole power from the magnetar via $L_{\rm d} \propto \nu_s^4$.
 However, as our period is approximately a factor 10 larger than a classical ms magnetar, the total dipole luminosity will be approximately 4 orders of magnitude smaller.
 The power budget for injection into the ejecta is then on the order $\mathcal{O}{(10^{45}\,{\rm erg~s}^{-1})}$, and despite the efficiency for the injection of the dipole power $\xi\rightarrow 1$ at early times \citep{sarin2022}, when compared to the power from radioactive decay on the order $\mathcal{O}{(10^{49} {\rm erg~s}^{-1})}$, the spindown contribution from such a long-lived and stable magnetar is negligible.
 The light curves for a $L_d = 10^{45}$\,erg s$^{-1}$ magnetar powered kilonova are shown explicitly in Figure 2 of \cite{ai2025}, where a comparison with a non-engine fed kilonova is made.
 For such a long-lived magnetar engine, a late radio transient would be expected from the emergence of the pulsar wind nebula \citep{omand2018, omand2024}.
 Such a radio transient would be expected at $\gtrsim100$\,days post burst -- however, such a transient remains elusive \citep{schroeder2024}.